-If these caterpillars infest your plants, many sources recommend the use of typical poisons and insecticides to deter them; however, you must keep in mind that these types of poisons are bad for the environment in general.
+If these caterpillars infest your plants, many sources recommend using typical poisons and insecticides to deter them; however, you must keep in mind that these poisons are bad for the environment in general.

 Even though this kind of sweet potato is strictly ornamental, there is no reason to spread poison throughout the environment in its care.

-You are far better off to encourage friendly fauna such as birds, terrapins, toads and lizards to help you control caterpillars.
+You are far better off encouraging friendly fauna such as birds, terrapins, toads, and lizards to help you control caterpillars.

 Sweet potato whiteflies are another common problem.
 They look like very tiny moths and congregate on the undersides of leaves and have an effect that is similar to aphid soot on leaves.

-They remove sap from plants, creating a sooty mold and honeydew along with spreading disease.
+They remove sap from plants, creating sooty mold and honeydew and spreading disease.

-Purple sweet potato vine plants also attracts flea beetles and potato wireworms.
+Purple sweet potato vine plants also attract flea beetles and potato wireworms.
 Between early May and June, these pests come out of the ground to feed on the foliage.

-The field will serve as their breeding ground and their eggs will fall just beside the plant.
-When they hatch, they will dig deep down the soil and come out once they become adults to feed.
+The field will serve as their breeding ground, and their eggs will fall just beside the plant.
+When they hatch, they will dig deep down in the soil and come out once they become adults to feed.

 You can deal with them by cutting away infested portions of the plant and bagging these immediately in a plastic bag to be placed in your trash, well away from your garden.

-A strong blast from the hose to knock off any remaining pests can be followed up with an application of natural pesticide.
+A strong blast from the hose to knock off any remaining pests can be followed up with an application of natural pesticides.

 Encourage Natural Pest Predators